akbarq/dns_tunnel_detect/README.md

 **Screenshot**

-The following screenshot shows the string **adminpassswordisPA55W0RD** endoed as hex into a sub domain.
+The following screenshot shows the string **adminpassswordisPA55W0RD** encoded as hex into a sub domain.
 ![alt tag](https://github.com/akbarq/dns_tunnel_detect/blob/master/screenshot/img.png)

+**Config.ini file'

+The sub domain length to be extracted can be changed in the config.ini file.
+The default setting is 40 characters.